 Individual members use various sources to get their blades sharpened including those listed in Part 3 of this Resource Book.
-One of these sources, Larry's Sharpening Service, offers the club a quantity discount.
-To take advantage of this discount, a club member will periodically ask members if they want to participate in a "club order".
-If there is sufficient interest, the club member will collect the blades at a General Meeting and then deliver them to the sharpener.
+One local source is Kinney Sharpening in west Knoxville (https://kinneysharpening.com).
+On occasion, a Club member may ask if members want to participate in a "Club order".
+If there is sufficient interest, the Club member will collect the blades at a General Meeting and then deliver them to the sharpener.
 He will then arrange for the return of the sharpened blades to the owners.
-The owners pay the club member who in turn pays the blade sharpener.
+The owners pay the Club member who in turn pays the blade sharpener.